segdeha/blog/posts/handling-hash.md

 In implementing this functionality, I noticed that Firefox, IE and Safari handle the various cases (<span class="tooltip" title="e.g., http://example.com/index.html">no hash</span>, <span class="tooltip" title="e.g., http://example.com/index.html#">hash only</span>, and <span class="tooltip" title="e.g., http://example.com/index.html#content">hash + content</span>) differently.

-Essentially, the value of <code>window.location.hash</code> in all cases was either an empty string or a hash (optionally followed by content).
+Essentially, the value of `window.location.hash` in all cases was either an empty string or a hash (optionally followed by content).
 The differences came in when you got which values.
 Here’s the breakdown:

 <table>
 	<thead>